erika-n/covidzerovariant/README.md

   - collection_date: collection date of SGTF pct (B117 pct generally earlier)

-This project is not inteded as a data source, please refer to the above sources.
+This project is not intended as a data source, please refer to the above sources.